-Since completing his three-year Assistant Conductorship at the Royal Scottish National Orchestra in 2013, Kluxen has conducted many significant orchestras including the Gothenburg Symphony, Trondheim Symphony and RTÉ National Symphony Dublin, as well as Kremerata Baltica at the prestigious Kronberg Academy Festival 2013.
+Since completing his three-year Assistant Conductorship at the Royal Scottish National Orchestra in 2013, Kluxen has conducted many significant orchestras including the Gothenburg Symphony, Philharmonia, Netherlands Philharmonic and RTÉ National Symphony Dublin, as well as Kremerata Baltica at the prestigious Kronberg Academy Festival 2013.

-During the 14/15 season, Kluxen held the post of Dudamel Fellow at the Los Angeles Philharmonic Orchestra.
-In the same season he made his Amsterdam Concertgebouw debut with the Netherlands Philharmonic and returned to the Philharmonia Orchestra for engagements in two of the orchestra’s regional series.
-The following season, Kluxen made successful debuts with the London Philharmonic and Royal Northern Sinfonia, returned to the Strasbourg Philharmonic and conducted an extensive and critically acclaimed tour of Madama Butterfly with Danish National Opera.
+During the 14/15 season, Kluxen held the post of Dudamel Fellow at the Los Angeles Philharmonic.
+The following season, he made successful debuts with the London Philharmonic and Royal Northern Sinfonia, returned to the Strasbourg Philharmonic and conducted an extensive and critically acclaimed tour of Madama Butterfly with Danish National Opera.

 “At the helm was Christian Kluxen, nearing the end of his assistant conductorship of the RSNO… He revealed a connection with the band that was charismatic, confident and impressively competent.
 What’s more, his easy-going manner with the audience, through a series of intelligent, chatty introductions added warmth to the evening’s music.

 Lars Erik Larrson’s Pastoral Suite proved a welcoming opener, Kluxen allowing its soft-grained expressiveness to unfold with liquid charm, not least in the gorgeous central Romance.